xremix/Cheatsheet-Collection/README.md

 A couple of Cheatsheets for different Languages and technoligies, which is more like a summary of commands, but also useful tipps and **Ressources**.

+Many things might be obvious, but might be useful for newbies, so I'm still sharing them in the Cheatsheets.

 ## Index

 - [C#](/CSharpCheatsheet.md)